jelaniwoods/turbo-test-app/app/views/turbo/redirecting_after_a_form_submission.html.md

 > The reason Turbo doesn’t allow regular rendering on 200’s from POST requestsis that browsers have built-in behavior for dealing with reloads on POST visits where they present a “Are you sure you want to submit this form again?” dialogue that Turbo can’t replicate.
 Instead, Turbo will stay on the current URL upon a form submission that tries to render, rather than change it to the form action, since a reload would then issue a GET against that action URL, which may not even exist.

+The following form will submit but won't update the page.

 Code:

 ```erb